Tijuana bible: Cultural references

 Early in the graphic novel Watchmen, the current Silk Spectre (Laurie Juspeczyk) visits her mother (past Silk Spectre Sally Jupiter) and briefly reads a Tijuana bible featuring her.
 Sally finds it flattering and keeps it as a reminder of her past sex appeal, but Laurie finds the comic obscene.
 The same Tijuana bible is later given away as a gift, owing to its present nature as a collector's novelty item.

 Will Eisner features Tijuana bibles in the first pages of his book The Dreamer, though nothing explicit is shown.
 His protagonist Billy is a young artist out looking for work who is offered a job illustrating them by a printer and a mobster.
 He is shocked and incensed and asks if they are legal.
 The vignette serves to focus conflict between the character's dream and reality, but also between legitimate and illicit comic production.
 Dejected, Billy says that he will think it over.
 The theme is reminiscent of a real-life episode described by Eisner about being asked by a shady Brooklyn businessman to draw for the publications at a rate of $3 a page, which was good money at the time.

 Joe Shuster drew Tijuana bible-like illustrations for an underground bondage-themed erotic series called Nights of Horror in the early 1950s.
 His male characters are strongly reminiscent of Superman, and some of his female characters resemble Lois Lane.
 Thousands of copies of Nights of Horror were seized in a police raid on a Times Square book store, but Shuster's name did not come to light in the ensuing prosecution.

-The young Hugh Hefner experimentally drew several Tijuana bibles as samples for a projected series which was never published, when he was a struggling cartoonist in Chicago in the early 1950s, around the same time that he issued his self-published cartoon book That Toddlin' Town.
+Hugh Hefner experimentally used several Tijuana bibles as samples for a projected series which was never published, when he was a struggling cartoonist in Chicago in the early 1950s, around the same time that he issued his self-published cartoon book That Toddlin' Town.

 The title character in the 1959 semi-autobiographical Canadian novel The Apprenticeship of Duddy Kravitz by Mordecai Richler sells Tijuana bibles to his high school classmates, some featuring Dick Tracy, after buying them in bulk from a newsstand vendor who assigns him a small part of the city as his sales territory.
 He hears that the news vendor has been arrested, then panics and destroys all the bibles.